Universal Design for Learning (UDL)

 What is Universal Design for Learning?

 Universal Design for Learning (UDL) is an approach to teaching, learning, curriculum development and assessment that uses new technologies to respond to a variety of individual learner differences.
 IDEA 2004 defines Universal design using the same definition as the Assistive Technology Act of 1998, as amended, 29 U.S.C.
-3002.
-(34 CFR ยง300.44):
+3002., and under 34 CFR ยง300.44.

 UDL does not eliminate the need for assistive technology.
 Children with disabilities will continue to need AT devices such as communication aids, visual aids, wheelchairs, orthoses and adapted toys in order to interact more fully with their environment.
 However, building accessibility into new technologies and curricular materials as they are developed helps to ensure the maximal inclusion of children with disabilities into the full array of learning opportunities that are available to all children.